Siberian Lutheran Mission Society

 100%

 One hundred percent of all financial donations go directly to the field to support the work of your Siberian Lutheran brothers and sisters.
 No funds are used for administration or overhead of the Siberian Lutheran Mission Society.
+The Siberian Lutheran Mission Society is a Recognized Service Organization (RSO) of The Lutheran Church – Missouri Synod (LCMS).

 Siberian Lutheran Mission Society Newsletters